 We design stunning residential, commercial, mixed-use, hospitality, ecclesiastical architecture.
 This encompasses one-off luxury homes, ultra-modern extensions, sensitive work to existing historic structures, mixed-use schemes, historical listed building conversions, development within the green-belt, multiple-dwelling development among others.
 Our track record is second to none.
 We offer committed customer service and complete dedication to each and every project.
-As a RIBA Chartered Practice (Royal Institute of British Architects) we most often work with the RIBA Plan of Work to ensure that you are able to work with us at the stages which are most relevant to your project.
+We most often work with the RIBA Plan of Work to ensure that you are able to work with us at the stages which are most relevant to your project.
 We maintain the relevant professional indemnity insurance to provide you with complete peace of mind throughout the works and after.

 Much of your project will relate to the work involved following the securing of Planning Consent or Listed Building Consent.
 Building Control / Regulations will usually demand detailed technical blueprints to see that the work being carried out conforms to various British Standards and Building Regulations.This will range from simple matters such as the design of extraction systems and its relation to the structural floor slab or ceiling joists, to more complex technical detailing, and also structural engineering among other elements.
 Specifications, schedules, SAP calculations and many other elements are usually created at this stage.
 This is often the most onerous stage which requires meticulous attention to detail.
 The plans will enable the contractors, and other consultants to work towards the same goal, efficiently and correctly.